rsdoiel/antenna/archives/2025/going_electric_2025.29.md

 ---

-## Tesla's Cheaper EV Started 'Initial Production' In June
+## Tesla's Cheaper EV Is 'Just A Model Y,' Musk Says

 date: 2025-07-23, from: Inside EVs News

-Tesla offered an update on its long-awaited more affordable model in its Q2 earnings report.
+Tesla's more affordable model started production in June and is a cheaper Model Y, the company said on its Q2 earnings call.

 <br>